-We all know how vital it is to create cloud.
+We all know how vital it is to create workloads as containers in the cloud.

-This is something we built for scaling, efficiency, and consistency, virtually all public cloud providers, and certainly most private cloud providers, now support with Kubernetes running in the cloud.
+This is something we built for scaling, efficiency, and consistency, and it's something that virtually all public cloud providers, and certainly most private cloud providers, now support with Kubernetes running in the cloud.

-We can take packaging workloads and managing distribution in edge computing scenarios.
+We can take the same technique and apply it to packaging workloads and managing distribution in edge computing scenarios.

-Second, because these things are frequently developed for usage in hybrid cloud scenarios where we've established can start to reuse those principles as a technique for handling container distribution to these edge locations.
+Second, because these things are frequently developed for usage in hybrid cloud scenarios where we've established hybrid cloud management, we can start to reuse those principles as a technique for handling container distribution to these edge locations.

 However, there are a number of issues.